 Violence in the Workplace: Recognize the Risk and Take Action

-- Defining the scope of workplace violence, including harassment
+- Defining the scope of workplace violence, including harassment.

-- Risk factors of workplace violence
+- Risk factors for workplace violence.

-- Why workplace violence is an important issue
+- Why workplace violence is an important issue.

-- How to reduce the risks
+- How to reduce the risks of workplace violence.

-- Legal responsibilities of employers to prevent workplace violence
+- Legal responsibilities of employers to prevent workplace violence.

-Upon completion of this course you will:
+Upon completion of this course, you will:

-- Understand the complexity of workplace violence and harassment
+- Understand the complexity of workplace violence and harassment.

-- Identify incidents of workplace violence
+- Be able to identify incidents of workplace violence.

-- Understand why workplace violence is such an important issue
+- Understand why workplace violence is such an important issue.

-- Know what to do if you are involved in or witness a violent situation
+- Know what to do if you are involved in or witness a violent situation.

 Average time to complete this course is about one hour.

-This course is designed for frontline supervisors and workers.
+This course is designed for front-line supervisors and workers.

 If you need to develop and implement a workplace violence prevention program in your organization, see Violence in the Workplace: Establish a Prevention Program.